wormple12/template-webpack-firebase-mui/README.md

+# Template Project
+This is a ready-to-use template project for personal projects.

+The current tech stack includes:
+- Webpack, Babel and TypeScript
+- ReactJS
+    - using Suspense API
+    - w.
+Recoil as state management
+- SCSS as preprocessor CSS
+- Firebase as database and hosting
+- Cypress as testing framework
+- Lottie for animated SVGs

 ### Template Development Pipeline

 - Find optimal method to split into several versions of web design; (1) PC/Tablet and (2) Mobile.